HumanExposure/data_mgmt_scripts/generic_script/README.md

 ```bash
 kill -9 $(ps aux | grep java | grep Tika | grep -oP -m1 "^\w{3,10}\s{1,}\K\w{4,5}")
 ```
-After running the extraction script, download the extraction template from Factotum and put it in the output folder.
-Edit lines 400-403 of `transform.py` to specify the filenames, then run the script.
-This cleans the text a little bit and transforms it for upload into Factotum.

 ### Packages
 * Python (tested on 3.7, I know you need at least 3.5)